Chapter 1: the stories to come are for you and for me and are not for mostpeople | chapter i, book i.

 In her hands, lay what appeared to be the guide to a language thought dead.

-The plan was drawn by the method of months.
+The plan was drawn over the method of months.

 It would have been done in weeks – if Ariel was not occupied with trading negotiations with officials, meeting with Imperial diplomats, meeting with the Imperial Council concerning the state of the Ursuline Order, attending events to raise resources for the Widows of the Basileian War Fund that Ariel started, help train the Imperial Army and several other roles that required her presence.